Skip to main content

 Run on a local PC

-To start working with Radix CLI, first login to the cluster:
+To start working with Radix CLI you must first login:

 rx login